 My hope today is to simplify your holiday planning a bit and to let you know that as I am writing this (literally the week before Thanksgiving) I am just starting to plan my holiday meal.
 (I actually just ordered my turkey today).
 I want you to be able to keep your family’s and your focus on Christ and not get caught up in all the things on your seemingly long to do list.

-I’m sharing below my simple planning for one of my favorite family traditions to celebrate together along with some helps at the end to keep the focus of the meal on Christ and Who we are truly giving thanks to.
+I’m sharing below my simple planning for one of my favorite family traditions to celebrate together along with some bits of help at the end to keep the focus of the meal on Christ and Who we are truly giving thanks to.
 My hope always is to spark ideas in ways you can make much of Christ during your time together.

 Simple, Stress-Free Thanksgiving Plan: